 The need for good gut health

-There are many possible health issues that can arise from poor gut health.
-An upset stomach, characterized by gas, bloating, constipation, diarrhea, and heartburn can be caused by an unhealthy gut.
-Unintentional weight fluctuations without making dietary changes is another health issues, as is poor sleep.
+Many possible health issues can arise from poor gut health.
+An upset stomach, characterized by gas, bloating, constipation, diarrhea, and heartburn, can be caused by an unhealthy gut.
+Unintentional weight fluctuations without making dietary changes are another health issue, as is poor sleep.
 Even skin irritations may be the sign of a damaged gut.

 Maintain a healthy balance of microorganisms

-You also want to avoid eating a lot of sugars and sweeteners, which can cause an imbalance of gut microbes as well as taking too many antibiotics, since they can damage gut microbiodata.
-In addition, avoid stress, exercise regularly and get enough sleep, all of which can help maintain good gut health.
+You also want to avoid eating sugars and sweeteners, which can cause an imbalance of gut microbes, and avoid taking too many antibiotics since they can damage gut microbiota.
+In addition, avoid stress, exercise regularly, and get enough sleep, which can help maintain good gut health.

 The role of CBD in gut health

-Research has shown that the connection between the brain and gut may be partly operated by the Endocannabinoid System (ECS), which is a vital molecular system through which your body strives to maintain stable functionality and operate optimally.
-Cannabinoid receptors bind with endocannabinoids and trigger the release of chemicals that help maintain functional balance.
+Research has shown that the connection between the brain and gut may be partly operated by the Endocannabinoid System (ECS), a vital molecular system through which your body strives to maintain stable functionality and operate optimally.
+Cannabinoid receptors interact with endocannabinoids and trigger the release of chemicals that help maintain functional balance.

-Gut health also means avoiding excessive inflammation and here’s another way CBD benefits the digestive system.
-Research on animal models suggests a connection between CBD oil and inflammation. “...the cannabinoid seems to be able to interact with the immune system, reduce inflammation and reduce pain from a number of conditions.”
+Gut health also means avoiding excessive inflammation, and here’s another way CBD benefits the digestive system.
+Research on animal models suggests a connection between CBD oil and inflammation. “...the cannabinoid seems to be able to interact with the immune system, reduce inflammation and reduce pain from several conditions.”